DiscipleTools/Documentation/Code-Contribution/From Fork to Pull Request.md

 &nbsp;

 ### 5. Commit your code
-After you work your code-writing magic, commit the changes to your fork.
+After you work your code-writing magic, commit the changes to your fork (AKA, origin), making sure you specify the branch name that doesn't yet exist on your fork.

 `git commit -am 'my new awesome commit description goes here'`

-`git push`
+`git push origin new-branch`

 &nbsp;